benjamincrozat/content/posts/seo-case-study.md

 If you're using something like WordPress, I recommend being careful when choosing themes and plugins, as most are low quality and can significantly impact your site's performance and, therefore, your rankings.

-Good news, though.
-Google doesn't require perfection.
-It cares about:
-- HTTPS;
-- Good usability;
-- Mobile-friendly-ness;
-- Decent load times (your site should load in under 2 seconds).

-Learn more about [page experience signals from Google](https://developers.google.com/search/docs/appearance/page-experience#signals) and use [PageSpeed Insights](https://pagespeed.web.dev) to see if Google is happy with your website.
+Learn more about [page experience signals from Google](https://developers.google.com/search/docs/appearance/page-experience) and use [PageSpeed Insights](https://pagespeed.web.dev) to check your Core Web Vitals according to Google.
+And, as a bonus, check out this article I wrote about them: [Core web vitals aren't that important for Google](https://benjamincrozat.com/google-core-web-vitals).

 ![Pagespeed Insights results for this article.](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/89/conversions/Screenshot_2022-10-26_at_20.42.36_hi0jgo-medium.jpg){: width="1280" height="720"}